LoyolaChicagoBooks/operatingsystems/source/introduction.rst

 - Next simplest approach is to download the 3.2.1 ISO image from minix3.org and follow the instructions available on the front page for your favorite virtualization solution
+- I have recorded a screen cast showing the install of Minix 3.2.1 in VMware Fusion on OSX.
+You can view this screen cast here - http://static.joekaylor.net/osdi/Minix3-OSX-2.mp4
 - Assuming you use one of the pre-made VMs, follow these steps to get into an X11 desktop: